OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial2.md

 # Creating a Viewport {#bt2CreatingaViewport}
 Let's create a Viewport for our scene.
 To do this, we will use the addViewport method of the RenderWindow.
 @snippet Samples/Tutorials/BasicTutorial2.cpp addviewport
-mWindow is another variable defined for us in OgreBites::ApplicationContext.
-Let's set the background color of the Viewport.
+getRenderWindow() is a method defined for us in OgreBites::ApplicationContext which returns Ogre::RenderWindow.

+Now let's set the background color of the Viewport.
 @snippet Samples/Tutorials/BasicTutorial2.cpp viewportback

 We've set it to black because we are going to add colored lighting later, and we don't want the background color affecting how we see the lighting.